-- Clip vines at soil surface and dig roots with fork.
+- Clip vines at soil surface and dig tubers with fork.

-- Handle roots very carefully to avoid damaging skin; do not wash.
+- Handle tubers very carefully to avoid damaging skin; do not wash.

-- Place roots in crates or vented boxes and store in dark at 60°F/16°C and 85% relative humidity.
-Do not allow the storage temperature to drop below 50°F/10°C, as this will chill and injure the roots.
+60°F/16°Cand 85% relative humidity.
+Do not allow the storage temperature to drop below 50°F/10°C,as this will chill and injure the tubers.

-- Once cured, store the roots for 3–4 weeks before selling and/or consuming for better sugar content and eating quality.
+- Once cured, store the tubers for 3–4 weeks before selling and/or consuming for better sugar content and eating quality.

-- Properly handled roots can be stored for 7 months or more.
+- Properly handled tubers can be stored for 7 months or more.

-- Harvest when the turnips have reached the desire size.
+- Harvest turnips when the roots have reached the desired size.